 The implant may be inserted prefilled, or it may be filled to the desired size at this time during the procedure.
 When an implant is filled during surgery, small adjustments in volume may be made to create an optimal shape.
 Once the desired contours have been achieved, your surgeon will close the incisions using absorbable or nonabsorbable sutures.
 At the end of your procedure, you may be fitted with an elastic binder or support bra.

-Augmentation performed with a breast lift takes approximately two to four hours.
-When done as a follow-up procedure to a breast lift, augmentation typically takes only one to two hours.
+Augmentation performed with a breast lift takes approximately 2 to 4 hours.
+When done as a follow-up procedure to a breast lift, augmentation typically takes only 1 to 2 hours.

 Breast Surgery Facts